bjornharrtell/extjs/docs/guides/command_reference/README.md

 ### Commands
   * `build` - Executes the build process for an application
   * `refresh` - Updates the application metadata (aka "bootstrap") file
-  * `resolve` - Generate a list of dependencies in the exact loading order for the given application.
+  * `resolve` - Generate dependencies in the loading order for the given app.
-  * `upgrade` - Upgrade the given application to the SDK at the current working directory
+  * `upgrade` - Upgrade the current application to the specified SDK

 ## sencha app build